Diamond Quality

 When you are done here,

-read How to Read a Certificate
+How to Read a Certificate

 to take the next step in defining your dream diamond.
 You can

-also go directly to one of the top-rated Best of the Web diamond dealers and ask the most helpful, expert
+Best of the Web diamond dealers and ask the most helpful, expert

 staff we found anywhere.